Big King: Notable variants

 The Chicken Big King was added April 2014.
 This new variation on the original Big King sandwich was part of a corporate menu restructuring that began the previous year.
 This was part of Burger King CEO Alex Macedo's plan to introduce simpler products that require few or no new ingredients in order to simplify operations.
 This new sandwich uses the company's existing Crispy Chicken Jr patty in place of the beef and adds an extra layer of King sauce to ensure that the product stays moist.

 The Big King XXL is part of a line of sandwiches consisting of larger, 8 oz double cheeseburgers sold by Burger King in the European and Middle Eastern markets.
 It is one of their late-teen to young-adult male-oriented products.
 Besides the Big King XXL, there are double cheeseburger and bacon double cheeseburger variants.

 The Big Jack is the version of the burger introduced in Australia by Hungry Jack's in 2020.
 It debuted with a slightly altered recipe that included an extra layer of lettuce and shifted the pickles to the bottom half of the burger.
-It came in a standard size and the bigger "Mega Jack" size, and was later joined by the "Chicken Big Jack" (based on the Chicken Big King), and the "Outlaw Big Jack" variant which added two slices of bacon, barbeque sauce and replaced the special sauce of the standard version with peppercorn sauce.
+It came in a standard size and the bigger "Mega Jack" size, and was later joined by the "Chicken Big Jack" (based on the Chicken Big King), an "Outlaw Big Jack" variant which added two slices of bacon, barbeque sauce and replaced the special sauce of the standard version with peppercorn sauce, and a version with Angus beef patties.
 The close similarities in the name, appearance and the marketing of the burger led to McDonald's suing Hungry Jack's in the Federal Court of Australia in August 2020 over trademark infringement.
 Hungry Jack's proceeded to run an advertising campaign making light of the lawsuit and defended their product in court, claiming that the burger's name was a play on the company's name and that of its founder Jack Cowin, and noting that the composition of a burger cannot be trademarked.
 However the company also admitted there was an “element of cheekiness” in the name, and that it was positioned as a direct competitor to the Big Mac.
 In November 2023, the Federal Court ruled against McDonald's, finding that "Big Jack is not deceptively similar to Big Mac", and that McDonald's had not established that its existing trademarks had been infringed.
-The Big Jack and all its variants had been previously removed from the menu in late 2021, though it later returned as a limited time item after the suit was resolved.
+After the legal case commenced, the Big Jack and all its variants were removed from the menu in late 2021, though it later returned as a limited time item after the suit was resolved.